Does Facilitated Diffusion Require Energy? Unpacking the Mechanisms of Membrane Transport

 Comparison with Active Transport

 To further illustrate the difference, it's helpful to compare facilitated diffusion with active transport.
-Active transport, unlike facilitated diffusion, does require energy (ATP) to move molecules against their concentration gradient.
+So active transport, unlike facilitated diffusion, does require energy (ATP) to move molecules against their concentration gradient.
 This means molecules are moved from an area of low concentration to an area of high concentration, a process that is not spontaneous and requires energy input to overcome the unfavorable thermodynamics.
 Active transport utilizes membrane proteins called pumps, such as the sodium-potassium pump (Na+/K+ ATPase).

 Examples of Facilitated Diffusion in Action